WhizIkem/pidginpal/README.md

 ## Timeline and Personal Reflection

-I started the development of the PidginPal Translator on June 30th.
-Over the course of two weeks, I worked diligently to bring the project to fruition, from initial planning and implementation to testing and deployment.
+I started the development of the PidginPal Translator on June 26th.
+Over the course of three weeks, I worked diligently to bring the project to fruition, from initial planning and implementation to testing and deployment.

 This project has been a journey of personal growth and technical development.
 It has allowed me to explore the intersection of language, culture, and technology.
 I am proud of what I have accomplished thus far, and I am excited to continue refining and enhancing the PidginPal Translator in the future.